A Rocha at CDB COP16

 Read more about Daryl here

-A Rocha India’s National Director, Avinash’s primary focus lies on elephant conservation and technology-based approaches to reducing human-wildlife conflict at Bannerghatta National Park in Bangalore.
-He has over seven years experience in ecology and wildlife conservation, and a Masters in Wildlife Management and Conservation from the UK’s University of Reading.
+A Rocha India’s National Director, Avinash’s primary focus is on Human-Elephant Co-existence, conservation and technology-based approaches to reducing human-wildlife conflict at Bannerghatta National Park in Bangalore.
+He has experience in ecology and wildlife conservation, and a Masters in Wildlife Management and Conservation (University of Reading, UK).

 Read more about Avinash here